 For many marketers, the customer experience is a key focus.
 Obviously, customers that have a fantastic experience with your company keep coming back for more, and they’re also more likely to recommend your business to friends, family, and acquaintances compared to customers who have had a so-so experience.

 So, how can marketers best leverage Big Data to gain valuable customer experience insights and then put those insights to work to dramatically improve customer satisfaction, boost repeat purchases, increase customer retention, and achieve the other desirable results you’re aiming for?
-To find out how today’s top marketers are leveraging Big Data to gain CX insights, we reached out to a panel of marketing experts and customer experience pros and asked them to weigh in on this question:
+There’s plenty of data and marketing analytics training out there, but to make things simple we reached out to a panel of marketing experts and customer experience pros and asked them to weigh in on how today’s top marketers are leveraging Big Data to gain CX insights:

 “How can marketers leverage big data for customer experience insights?”